areklaw2/iron-boy/README.md

 - [ ] WASM for browser support
 - [ ] CLI for debugging
 - [ ] Add VRAM View For Debugging
-- [ ] Refactor APU to use into and from traits
 - [ ] Issue with controls
 - [ ] Give components a common trait
 - [ ] Add some tooling for testing and pipelines